Paroxetine: Economics

 In 2007, paroxetine was ranked 94th on the list of bestselling drugs, with over $1 billion in sales.
 In 2006, paroxetine was the fifth-most prescribed antidepressant in the U.S. retail market, with more than 19.7 million prescriptions.
 In 2007, sales had dropped slightly to 18.1 million but paroxetine remained the fifth-most prescribed antidepressant in the U.S.

 Brand names

 Brand names include Aropax, Paretin, Brisdelle, Deroxat, Paxil, Pexeva, Paxtine, Paxetin, Paroxat, Paraxyl, Sereupin, Daparox and Seroxat.

 Research

-Several studies have suggested that paroxetine can be used in the treatment of premature ejaculation.
-In particular, intravaginal ejaculation latency time (IELT) was found to increase 6- to 13-fold, which was somewhat longer than the delay achieved by the treatment with other SSRIs (fluvoxamine, fluoxetine, sertraline, and citalopram).
-However, paroxetine taken acutely ("on demand") 3–10 hours before coitus resulted only in a "clinically irrelevant and sexually unsatisfactory" 1.5-fold delay of ejaculation and was inferior to clomipramine, which induced a fourfold delay.

-There is also evidence that paroxetine may be effective in the treatment of compulsive gambling and hot flashes.
+There is evidence that paroxetine may be effective in the treatment of compulsive gambling and hot flashes.

 Benefits of paroxetine prescription for diabetic neuropathy or chronic tension headache are uncertain.

 Although the evidence is conflicting, paroxetine may be effective for the treatment of dysthymia, a chronic disorder involving depressive symptoms for most days of the year.

 There is evidence to support that paroxetine selectively binds to and inhibits G protein-coupled receptor kinase 2 (GRK2) in mice with heart failure.
 Since GRK2 regulates the activity of the beta adrenergic receptor, which becomes desensitized in cases of heart failure, paroxetine (or a paroxetine derivative) could be used as a heart failure treatment in the future.

 Paroxetine has been identified as a potential disease-modifying osteoarthritis drug.